 As with other woodland habitats, there are likely to be changes in both the abundance of the habitat and the composition of species within it.
-In certain sites, reduced water availability will drive succession to drier woodland types such as beech and oak (especially English oak on heavier soils) or to scrub habitat, depending on soil depth, soil water holding capacity and the change in rainfall seasonality.
+In certain sites reduced water availability will drive succession to drier woodland types such as beech and oak (especially English oak on heavier soils) or to scrub habitat, depending on soil depth, soil water holding capacity and the change in rainfall seasonality.

 The management of water availability and levels will become increasingly important in catchments in the south and east of the country.
 The resilience of wet woodland may be increased by promoting structural and species diversity and the management of invasive species.
-New planting can reduce the vulnerability of existing sites though increasing patch size.
+New planting can reduce the vulnerability of existing sites though increasing patch size and providing a buffer to neighbouring land.

-Some of the potential adaptation options for this habitat are outlined below.
+Some of the potential adaptation options for this habitat are outlined below:

-- Reduce the impacts of other pressures, such as pests and diseases, pollutants, over-grazing and development pressures.
-Reducing deer pressure, for example, allows more natural regeneration. - Remove sources of nutrient enrichment by increasing the area of extensively managed land around the wetland, and implementing good practice throughout the site's catchment. - Where water supply is critical for the interest feature, consider actions that enable water tables to be artificially maintained during the spring and summer, including the use of artificial structures. - Actively manage woodland to ensure structural heterogeneity and different age classes among canopy trees, for example through rotational coppicing. - Accept and encourage a greater mix of native trees within the canopy.
+- Reduce the impacts of other pressures such as pests and diseases, pollutants, overgrazing and development pressure.
+Reducing deer pressure, for example, allows more natural regeneration. - Remove sources of nutrient enrichment by increasing the area of extensively managed land around the wetland and implementing good practice throughout the site's catchment.

-- Monitor and address potentially harmful invasive native and non-native species.
-This might include the use of surveillance to detect the arrival of species at an early stage (while they can still be eradicated) and identifying potential sources of invasive species in the surrounding area. - Promote wet woodland as potential new green infrastructure in new developments, and as part of larger wetland creation schemes. - Where new planting is being considered: - prioritise areas with more secure water supply (eg spring lines or low lying areas closer to the water table) as they may represent potential refugia from the direct impacts of climate change; - consider the proximity to sources of invasive species when identifying locations, and avoid sites that could connect invasive pathways to areas of conservation interest; - give priority to making existing sites larger and reducing edge effects; - promote resilience through planting a range of tree species; options can be assessed using Ecological Site Classification. - Where possible, identify opportunities to restore or create wet woodland habitats as part of flood management schemes within river floodplains. - Take positive steps in all woodland situations to increase the proportion and diversity of decaying wood throughout sites so as to ensure both, resilience of dependant species, and the replenishment of woodland soils' organic content and hence capacity for moisture retention and provision of other essential ecological functions needed by trees and other species.
+- Where water supply is critical for the interest feature, consider actions that enable water tables to be artificially maintained during the spring and summer, including the use of artificial structures. - Actively manage woodland to ensure structural heterogeneity and different age classes among canopy trees, for example through rotational coppicing. - Accept and encourage a greater mix of native trees and shrubs within the canopy and shrub layer. - Monitor and address potentially harmful invasive native and non-native species.
+This might include the use of surveillance to detect the arrival of species at an early stage (while they can still be eradicated) and identifying potential sources of invasive species in the surrounding area. - Promote wet woodland as potential new green infrastructure in new developments and as part of larger wetland creation schemes. - Where new planting is being considered: - prioritise areas with more secure water supply (e.g. spring lines or low lying areas closer to the water table) as they may represent potential refugia from the direct impacts of climate change; - consider the proximity to sources of invasive species when identifying locations, and avoid sites that could connect invasive pathways to areas of conservation interest; - give priority to making existing sites larger and reducing edge effects; - promote resilience through planting a range of tree species; options can be assessed using Ecological Site Classification. - Where possible, identify opportunities to restore or create wet woodland habitats as part of flood management schemes within river floodplains.
+Within wet woodland, the retention of in-stream woody debris can help to enhance flood alleviation. - Take positive steps in all woodland situations to increase the proportion and diversity of decaying wood throughout sites so as to ensure both resilience of dependent species and the replenishment of woodland soils' organic content and hence capacity for moisture retention and provision of other essential ecological functions needed by trees and other species.

-Mature wet birch, alder riparian woodland, Crathes Castle, Aberdeenshire
+Mature wet birch, alder riparian woodland, Crathes Castle, Aberdeenshire. © Forestry Commission/Isobel Cameron

-Relevant Environmental Stewardship options
+Relevant Countryside Stewardship options